Thutmose II: Burial

-Until 2025, a variety of locations had been proposed for the location of Thutmose II's tomb.
+Before 2025, a variety of locations were proposed for the location of Thutmose II's tomb.
 It was speculated that it may have originally been KV42, but the lack of royal funerary equipment suggests the tomb was never used for burial.
 In 2020, a team led by Polish archeologist Andrzej Niwiński proposed a location near the Temple of Thutmose III and Temple of Hatshepsut due to the discovery of a chest bearing Thutmose's cartouche.

-In 2022, a joint Egyptian-British team led by the Egyptian Ministry of Tourism and Antiquities and the University of Cambridge's McDonald Institute for Archaeological Research uncovered a new tomb in the Western Wadis, near the Valley of the Kings.
-The tomb, designated Wadi C-4, was likened by the excavators to KV5 due to both tombs being filled with rubble and debris from flash floods, and was believed to have been dedicated during the reign of Hatshepsut and Thutmose III.
+In 2022, a joint Egyptian-British team of the Egyptian Ministry of Tourism and Antiquities and the New Kingdom Research Foundation (affiliated to the University of Cambridge's McDonald Institute for Archaeological Research) and led by Piers Litherland uncovered a new tomb in the Western Wadis, near the Valley of the Kings.
+The tomb, designated C4, was believed to have been dedicated during the reign of Hatshepsut and Thutmose III.
 While the king's tomb was discovered in 2022, the king's purported remains were found in the Royal Cache of Mummies at Deir el-Bahari (Theban Necropolis) in 1881.

 In 2025, Egyptian Egyptologists from the Egyptian Ministry of Tourism and Antiquities announced that the tomb Wadi C-4 was the tomb of Thutmose II.
-The tomb showed many features typical for a king's burial, such as a blue-painted ceiling with yellow stars, the remains of an Amduat depicted on the walls and inscribed vessels bearing the king's name and Hatshesput's name as his great wife.
+The tomb showed many features typical for a king's burial, such as a blue-painted ceiling with yellow stars, the remains of the funerary text known as the Amduat depicted on the walls and inscribed vessels bearing the king's name and Hatshesput's name as his great wife.
 Additionally, fragments of alabaster jars with the names of Thutmose II and Hatshepsut were found in the tomb which helped confirm ownership.
-The tomb is the first royal tomb discovered in the Valley of the Kings area since the Tomb of Tutankhamun in 1922.
+The tomb is the first royal tomb discovered in the Theban mountain since the Tomb of Tutankhamun in 1922.
 The tomb was built under waterfalls, leading to periodic flash flooding which damaged the tomb throughout the ages.
-According to the Mohamed Abdel Badi, head of the Egyptian Antiquities Sector: "The tomb is situated in a poorly-chosen place beneath two waterfalls and at the bottom of a slope down which water would have (and did) pour in the much wetter weather of the 18th dynasty."
+According to the Mohamed Abdel Badie, head of the Egyptian Antiquities Sector: "The tomb is situated in a poorly-chosen place beneath two waterfalls and at the bottom of a slope down which water would have (and did) pour in the much wetter weather of the 18th dynasty."
 Some time after his initial burial, Thutmose II's body was moved to the Deir el-Bahari Cache, where his mummy was uncovered in the 19th century.